lucacasagrande/geonode-workshops/admin/doc/index.rst

 :ref:`config`
   Learn how to configure GeoNode

+:ref:`manage`
+  Learn how to manage a GeoNode Instance

 :ref:`theme`
   Learn how to customize the look and feel of GeoNode

+:ref:`data`
+  Learn how to load and configure data in a GeoNode

+:ref:`debug`
+  Learn how to debug and troubleshoot a GeoNode

+:ref:`backup`
+  Learn how to backup and restore GeoNode configuration and datas

 :ref:`deploy`
-  Review a sample project deployment and learn how to create your own
+  Review a sample GeoNode project deployment and learn how to create your own